Leading health officials are calling for urgent action to reduce the number of cancer cases in the Commonwealth, which are above global averages.

 “The database will help member countries improve citizens’ access to prevention approaches and negotiate fair prices for the human papillomavirus (HPV) vaccine, which helps protect teenage girls against cervical cancer.”

-The analysis identifies tobacco, excessive alcohol consumption, poor diet, lack of exercise and obesity are the five major risk factors for cancer.
+The analysis identifies tobacco, excessive alcohol consumption, poor diet, lack of exercise and obesity as the five major cancer risk factors.
 Prevention of these factors, the report shows, could reduce cancer incidences.

 “It is all about the political will,” said Princess Dina Mired of Jordan, who is the President of the Union for International Cancer Control.
 “If leaders decide to focus on health.
 It will bring hope.